stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 tags:
   - javascript
 title: "Asynchronous Programming with Callbacks in JavaScript"
-excerpt: In this article, We are going to take a look at the difference between synchronous and asynchronous programming in JavaScript.
-We will then proceed to learn about the importance of callbacks, creating callbacks, and finally, we will cover about callback hell.
+excerpt: In this article, you are going to learn about synchronous and asynchronous programming in JavaScript.
+After that, you will learn the significance of callbacks in asynchronous programming, how to create callbacks, and the pitfalls you can run into when using callbacks.
 toc: true
 ---